 - Sunday 18th JuneÂ -Â The Importance of Fathers to Children's Outcomes

-Social media (especially Facebook and Twitter) has become a powerful tool for organisations to spread their message.Â During Menâ€™s Health Week 2017, everyone is encouraged to â€˜Postâ€™ and â€˜Tweetâ€™ about it and, when possible, to use the hashtag: #MHW2017
+Social media (especially Facebook and Twitter) has become a powerful tool for organisations to spread their message.Â During Menâ€™s Health Week 2017, everyone was encouraged to â€˜Postâ€™ and â€˜Tweetâ€™ about it and, when possible, to use the hashtag: #MHW2017

 Tell others about your Menâ€™s Health Week 2017 Event